-The primary responsibility for monitoring emergency threats and events that pose an immediate threat to the health and safety of students, employee and staff resides with the ASUPD.
+The primary responsibility for monitoring emergency threats and events that pose an immediate threat to the health and safety of students, employees and staff reside with the ASUPD.
 The police department operates on a continuous 24-hour basis and is always available to receive emergency communications from various official and public sources.